 Strong Foundations in Networking Fundamentals

+Networking fundamentals like TCP/IP, the OSI model, and IP addressing are essential for IT professionals.
 Advanced tools change, but fundamentals remain constant.
 Interviewers often start with basics to test depth of understanding.

 Understanding the TCP/IP Stack